cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/overview.md

 - `Start()` is called when a trial starts.
 - `End()` is called when a trial ends.
 - `Update()` is called to request an updated set of observations based on fresh actions.
-- `OnMessage()` is called to inform the environment of received messages.
+- `Message()` is called to inform the environment of received messages.

 ### Frontend API